argv1/spotify2csv/readme.md

 - [ ] Improving unicode & character encoding
 - [ ] Add a filter to mark songs, which are no longer available on spotify
 - [ ] Add web scrapping request support to fetch playlist data without a spotify developer account
+- [ ] Migrate to Django or Flask to allow execution via web